triedal/devfolio/content/featured/Blackbird/index.md

 showInProjects: true
 ---

 Blackbird is a lead generation platform built for [Singurealty, Inc](https://www.singurealty.com).
-Since its inception, Blackbird has generated over \$3 million in sales.
+Since its inception Blackbird has generated over \$3 million in sales.

 ---